 “Of course it was the wrong choice, with every choice that needs to be made there will always be a wrong choice and every now and then that’s the choice that is made.
 I wasn’t asking you if you thought it was right or wrong, I was asking if you understood from her reason why she made that choice instead of another one.
 And while we’re at it what other choice do you think she had.
 If you were her what would you have done instead?”

 He didn’t know.
-That was a scary feeling to have not knowing.
+That was a scary feeling to have, not knowing.
 He’d never been in love but he did love people which he supposed was the same thing, so he thought about it.
-What if he’d told Lydia that he was going to run away before the curse was lifted and she was tricked by … Mr. Gold into telling that secret before they could leave.
+What if he’d told Chloe that he was going to run away before the curse was lifted and she was tricked by … Mr. Gold into telling that secret before they could leave.
 Then what if to keep Henry from leaving, and Emma from following him, Gold had hurt him maybe put him in the sleep curse.
-Or closer to his mom’s situation what if to keep him here Gold had killed someone he cared about like Snow White.
-How would he react and how would finding out that Lydia had been tricked into ratting him out have changed his reaction or his feeling towards her?
+Or closer to his mom’s situation: what if to keep him here Gold had killed someone he cared about like Snow White.
+How would he react and how would finding out that Chloe had been tricked into ratting him out have changed his reaction or his feeling towards her?
 What would he have done?

 He still didn’t have any answers and he supposed he never would.
 For all his imagination something like that was something he didn’t think anyone would understand unless they were so deeply in love and then they lost it.
 Even though he wanted to understand his mom more he hoped he would never understand her completely.

-Looking up at her and seeing her reassuring smile made him smile in return.
+Looking up at Chloe and seeing her reassuring smile made him smile in return.
 Somehow just looking at her made it clear to him that everything was going to be alright.
 Somehow he would get through this like he did everything else.

 Emma was pacing the apartment she shared with her parents, and really they really needed to talk about their living situation, and tried to remain calm.
 Henry was nowhere to be found and she was terrified that something had happened to him.
 Hearing the door open she ran into the living room but it was just her parents coming back from more obviously fruitless searching.
 Where could he be?